 Here’s how it works: You set a time interval at which you’d like external sharing reviews to take place and schedule a start date.

 When the time interval you selected has passed, we contact owners directly by email and ask them to confirm whether the links shared by their team should still be shared.

 Owners can delete links to sensitive files through our easy-to-use interface instead of having to go each of their SharePoint team sites to revoke access.

-In the ShareGate Apricot UI, click on Settings, then scroll down to Policies and slide the toggle next to External sharing.
+In the ShareGate UI, click on Settings and select the Policies tab in the left-hand navigation.
+Then, scroll down to the “Security” section and slide the toggle next to Review external sharing.

 Then, choose how frequently you want reviews to take place (say, every 30 days), set a start date, and you’re ready to go!